systems-immunology-roslin-institute/systems-immunology-roslin-institute.github.io/guide/section3/3_saving.md

+---
-## Saving graphs, analysis results and data visualisations
+title: Saving graphs, analysis results and data visualisations
+---

 Having performed an analysis one needs save the results.
 Graphia allows you to export tables of results or publication-quality images of the graphs and data plots, for subsequent communication of the results to others.

 ### Graphs